What is adjusted gross income? Definition

 Tax calculators are available online to help you determine your deductions with greater ease.
 There are also several above-the-line tax deductions to consider when calculating your AGI, which could help you maximize your return, or minimize the amount you owe.

 Some tax deductions, however, have limits.
 Student loan interest, for example, is capped at $2,500 and educator expenses have a $250 limit.

 How your adjusted gross income affects you

-Some tax credits and deductions will benefit you more if your adjusted gross income is lower, which is why you want to calculate it properly.
-For example, if you itemize your deductions, you’ll reduce your medical and dental expenses by 7.5 percent of your adjusted gross income.
-That means you can only deduct the amount that exceeds 7.5 percent of your adjusted gross income, so the lower that number is, the more of your expenses you can deduct.
+Some tax credits and deductions can benefit you more if your adjusted gross income is lower.
+If, for example, your out-of-pocket medical and dental bills exceed 7.5 percent of your AGI in a year, you can deduct the amount that exceeds 7.5 percent of your AGI.
+The lower your AGI and the higher your medical and dental expenses, the more you can deduct those expenses.

-Your adjusted gross income is also typically the basis for your state tax return, which is why it’s important to start your federal return first to get that number.
-Once you’ve completed your federal return and gotten to your adjusted gross income (and figured out your tax deductions and credits), you can move on to your state tax returns using the numbers you’ve already found.
+Your adjusted gross income is also used for your state tax return, which is why you need to complete your federal return first.
+Once you’ve filed your federal return and have your AGI , you can easily file your state tax returns.

 Modified adjusted gross income (MAGI) is essentially your AGI after factoring in certain tax deductions or penalties, or certain additions to income.

 MAGI is used for different tax credits and deductions.
 The modified adjusted gross income can add a bit back into your income, such as foreign earned income, student loan interest, IRA deductions, and tax-exempt interest earned from tax-free bonds such as municipal bonds.